oracle/weblogic-kubernetes-operator/documentation/3.3/content/samples/azure-kubernetes-service/domain-on-pv.md

      type: LoadBalancer
    ```

    Use the sample configuration file `kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/domain-on-pv/cluster-lb.yaml` to create a load balancer service for the Managed Servers.
-If you are choosing not to use the predefined YAML file and instead created new one with customized values, then substitute the following content with you domain values.
+If you are choosing not to use the predefined YAML file and instead created new one with customized values, then substitute the following content with your domain values.

    ```yaml
    apiVersion: v1